pessiv/pessiv.github.io/README.md

 - Install react
 - Look up cool elements made by other people
 - Look up a tutorial for making a react site
+- Roughly design the site
+- Look up hosting options for react